-As for our most honest age: five.
+As for our most forthright age: five.
 Hudson our 5yr old is the perfect age to relish honesty.
 Honesty in how something tastes.
 Honesty in how he feels.
 Honesty in why he’s crying.
 And in what he wants.
 Five is old enough to understand the difference between a lie and the truth, but young enough to want to please so he’ll tattle on anyone who tries to evade the truth when put on the spot by an authority figure.
 Ask any five-year-old who saw their nine-year-old cousin sneak a piece of candy.
-He’ll tell you the honest truth.
+He’ll tell you the truth.
 And it’ll be Hudson who’ll remind you of the error of your ways.

 Where Has the Honesty Gone?

 We’re living in strange times.
 According to the 2017 Edelman Trust Barometer, we’re nearing the end of the year during which Trust became a global crisis.
 The report reveals a first-time decline, worldwide, in citizens’ trust in institutions since 2012.
 Naturally, we find ourselves wondering, what? how can this be?
 Given our culture’s obsession with all levels of realness, how did we wind up in this trust desert?